About professional training

 Our programs and meetings have been attended by activity professionals, administrators, nurses, occupational therapists, physical therapists, social workers and staff trainers.
 Many of our programs offer CEUs.

 This program provides the professional caregiver with the trainng and skills to care for persons with Alzheimer's disease and related dementias.
-This six-hour class covers the following topics:
+This class covers the following topics:

 - About Dementia